 Each source should be controlled individually so that the scheme can create anything from the feeling of bright daylight to an intimate atmosphere over dinner.

 Go for warm lights

-Be sure to check the packaging for a colour temperature of around 2,700 Kelvin and a CRI (Colour Rendition Index) over 90 to ensure you end up with a warm, attractive light.
+Be sure to check the packaging for a color temperature of around 2,700 Kelvin and a CRI (Color Rendition Index) over 90 to ensure you end up with a warm, attractive light.